casper-network/docs-archive/theory/highway.rst

 Rule 2: follow the leader sequence
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For every round I use the leaders pseudorandom sequence to figure out the id of a validator which is the leader of this round.
+For every round I use the leader's pseudorandom sequence to figure out the id of a validator which is the leader of this round.

 Rule 3: lambda message
 ^^^^^^^^^^^^^^^^^^^^^^